Prospective Clinico-Genomic Study

 About Clearview Cancer Institute

 Clearview Cancer Institute has over 50 clinicians serving patients at 10 clinical sites of care.
 CCI has been involved in clinical research for over 30 years and has received recognition by the American College of Surgeons, Cancer Accreditation Program for their clinical trial enrollment.
-CCI uses Flatiron’s technology including OncoEMR®, OncoTrials®, OncoAir™, OncoAnalytics®, Value-Based Care and Flatiron Assist™.
+CCI uses Flatiron’s technology and services including OncoEMR®, OncoTrials®, OncoAir™, OncoAnalytics®, Value-Based Care and Flatiron Assist™.

 Let us tell you more.